Returning Students Only

 You must follow certain procedures and be aware of your high school’s deadline for schedule adjustment when dropping a course.
 If you would like to drop a course, check with your teacher to find out the last date to drop without a WF (withdrew failing) appearing on your USCL transcript.

 Simply changing your class schedule at the high school does not drop you from the official class roll.
-Notify your guidance counselor that you wish to drop the course.
-Your school counselor must then complete a withdrawal form and send this form to the Director of Off Campus Programs.
+If you are taking classes at your high school, you must notify your school counselor that you wish to drop the course and the counselor will notify the Dual Enrollment Coordinator in writing.
+If you are taking classes on the university’s campus, you will need to go to the Office of Admissions to complete a withdrawal form.
 Failure to follow these procedures may result in an “F” being placed on your permanent University record.

 At the end of the course, credit earned by satisfactory completion of dual enrollment courses (usually an earned grade of “C” or higher) will transfer to public South Carolina institutions, provided that the course is included on the List of Transferable Courses in the Statewide Transfer and Articulation Policy.